awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-clb.md

 + If AWS Certificate Manager \(ACM\) is [available in your AWS Region](https://docs.aws.amazon.com/general/latest/gr/acm.html), create or import a certificate using ACM\.
 For more information about requesting an ACM certificate, see [Request a Certificate](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request.html) in the *AWS Certificate Manager User Guide*\.
 For more information about importing third\-party certificates into ACM, see [Importing Certificates](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html) in the *AWS Certificate Manager User Guide*\.
 + If ACM isn't [available in your AWS Region](https://docs.aws.amazon.com/general/latest/gr/acm.html), upload your existing certificate and key to IAM\.
 For more information about creating and uploading certificates to IAM, see [Working with Server Certificates](https://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingServerCerts.html) in the *IAM User Guide*\.

-For more detail on configuring HTTPS and working with certificates in Elastic Beanstalk, see [Configuring HTTPS for Your Elastic Beanstalk Environment](configuring-https.md)\.
+For more detail on configuring HTTPS and working with certificates in Elastic Beanstalk, see [Configuring HTTPS for your Elastic Beanstalk environment](configuring-https.md)\.

 For **SSL certificate**, choose the ARN of your SSL certificate\.
 For example, `arn:aws:iam::123456789012:server-certificate/abc/certs/build`, or `arn:aws:acm:us-east-2:123456789012:certificate/12345678-12ab-34cd-56ef-12345678`\.

 ![\[Classic Load Balancer configuration - adding a secure listener\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-config-clb-listeners-https.png)

-For details about configuring HTTPS and working with certificates in Elastic Beanstalk, see [Configuring HTTPS for Your Elastic Beanstalk Environment](configuring-https.md)\.
+For details about configuring HTTPS and working with certificates in Elastic Beanstalk, see [Configuring HTTPS for your Elastic Beanstalk environment](configuring-https.md)\.

 ### Sessions<a name="using-features.managing.elb.sessions"></a>